• Home

 Picture trying to sell a minimum viable product (MVP) of an air conditioner in Antarctica—a daunting challenge.
 The same logic applies when a business sets out to develop an MVP.
 Regardless of how great the product or service may be, it’s bound to fail if the company cannot solve the other half of the equation: finding the ideal target market for the MVP.

-Many startups embark on building an MVP with the hopeful assumption that "everyone" will flock to their product or service.
-However, they soon find themselves as cautionary tales in studies and research.
-A report from Harvard Business Review, for instance, shows that 85% of 30,000 new product launches failed due to poor market segmentation.
+Many startups embark on building their MVP in Agile with the hopeful assumption that "everyone" will flock to their product or service.
+However, they quickly face the harsh reality reflected in numerous studies and research.
+A report from Harvard Business Review, for instance, shows that 85% of 30,000 new product launches failed due to poor market segmentation

 Following are the tips to identify the target market for your minimum viable product